jdlcdl/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/load-mnemonic-via-stackbit-filled-125.png" align="right">
 <img src="../../../img/maixpy_amigo/load-mnemonic-via-stackbit-filled-150.png" align="right">

-Enter mnemonic BIP-39 word's numbers using Stackbit 1248 metal plate backup method, where each of the four digits of the word's number is a sum of marked (punched) numbers 1,2,4 and 8.
+Enter mnemonic BIP-39 word numbers (1 - 2048) using Stackbit 1248 metal plate backup method, where each of the four digits of the word's number is a sum of marked (punched) numbers 1,2,4 and 8.
 For example, to enter the word "pear", number 1297, you have to punch (1)(2)(1+8=9)(1+2+4=7)

 <div style="clear: both"></div>